Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Introduction

 \subsection{Main contributions}

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We provide a set of equations characterizing the asymptotic statistical properties of the estimator defined by problem \eqref{student} with data generated by \eqref{teacher} in the asymptotic setup, for all separable, convex losses and penalties (including for instance Logistic, Hinge, LASSO and Elastic net), for all rotationally invariant sequences of matrices $\mathbf{F}$.
-This includes an analytical formula for the reconstruction performance of the GLM and the optimal value of the cost function. \item By doing so, we give a mathematically rigorous proof of a replica formula obtained heuristically through statistical physics for this problem, notably by Y. Kabashima \cite{kabashima2008inference}.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We provide a set of equations characterizing the asymptotic statistical properties of the estimator defined by problem \eqref{student} with data generated by \eqref{teacher} in the asymptotic setup, for separable, convex losses and penalties (including for instance Logistic, Hinge, LASSO and Elastic net), for rotationally invariant sequences of matrices $\mathbf{F}$.
+For sufficiently strongly convex problems (in the sense of Lemma \ref{conv_lemma}), our assumptions are classical with respect to earlier work.
+To extend the result to convex problems however, we require a concentration assumption that we discuss further in section \ref{sec:main_res}. \item By doing so, we give, under the aforementioned set of assumptions, a mathematically rigorous proof, of a replica formula obtained heuristically through statistical physics for this problem, notably by Y. Kabashima\cite{kabashima2008inference}.
 This is a significant step beyond the setting of most rigorous work on replica results, which assume matrices to be i.i.d. random Gaussian ones. \item Our proof method builds on a detailed mapping between alternating directions descent methods \cite{boyd2011distributed} from convex optimization and a set of algorithms called multi-layer vector approximate message-passing algorithms \cite{manoel2017multi,schniter2016vector}.
 This enables us to use convergence results from convex analysis and dynamical systems to study the trajectories of vector approximate message-passing algorithms. \item Beyond the high-dimensional result on the estimator defined by the GLM, our convergence analysis provides a generic condition for the convergence of 2-layer MLVAMP, regardless of the randomness of the design matrix and of the dimensions of the problem, for sufficiently strongly convex problems. \end{itemize}